pr1m8/haive-games/docs/source/examples.rst

 Examples
 ========

-This section provides practical examples of using haive-core in various scenarios.
+This section provides practical examples of using haive-games in various scenarios.

 Basic Examples
 --------------